noamico/bullmq-extra/README.md

 ```

 **IMPORTANT NOTE**: Accumulation keys must be non-recurring across the lifetime of the application.
 Key recurrence may cause unexpected side effects.

+If group-key for given data comes falsy, the data will not be stored and accumulation will not be preformed on this job.

 ## Request-Response: